dhruv-ambaliya/dhruv-ambaliya.github.io/about/index.md

 ---

-<p>A site about Penetration Testing & Security</p>
+<p>A site about Security Research & Penetration Testing</p>

-<p>I randomly named this blog hacksofdhruv.me, as I like to write about security stuff.</p>
+<p>I randomly named this blog hacksofdhruv.me, as I like to write about security related stuff.</p>

 <!-- You can follow me on twitter <a href="https://twitter.com/dhruv" rel="nofollow" target="_blank" title="Follow on Twitter"> @dhruv</a> <= I made it easy for you :)  -->
 You can follow me on LinkedIn <a href="https://www.linkedin.com/in/dhruv-ambaliya-/" rel="nofollow" target="_blank" title="Follow on Twitter"> @dhruv-ambaliya</a> <= I made it easy for you :)